 Eateries of all kinds are always happy to have first responders as customers, and many of them show it with extra savings.
 Even convenience stores and food delivery services sometimes offer special deals for these customers.

 - Cumberland Farms.
-At Cumberland Farms convenience stores, all first responders, health care workers, and active-duty military members can get a free hot or iced coffee each time they visit.
-The drink can be any size, but only one is available per visit.
+At Cumberland Farms convenience stores, all first responders, health care workers, and medical researchers can get a free hot or iced coffee each time they visit.
+All they have to do is state their profession at checkout.

 - El Pollo Loco.
 At El Pollo Loco, customers who “serve the community” receive a 15% discount on their order, up to a maximum value of $1.50.
 The discount is available to police officers, firefighters, EMTs, federal law enforcement agents, and military service members.
 You must request the discount before you pay and show your ID if you are not in uniform.